inkyblackness/ss-specs/levelObjects/09_Panels/levelPanelEntry.md

 Combinations must not be entered in sequence, any of the three combinations is valid at any time.

 If the ```Fail object index``` refers to a valid object, this one is triggered when a wrong combination was entered.

+> One number pad on level 0 has the first byte of the input panel structure set to ```0x06```.
+Purpose and effect unknown.

 ### Vending Machines 9/4/x